 It provides you with a reliable and secure VPN link which not only works with light websites but also for accessing some video content.
 Unfortunately, only the desktop client for CyberGhost can be used for free indefinitely – the mobile apps can only be used for free up to a certain trial period.

 You should note that you will have to wait in a queue if the VPN servers are loaded with premium (paid) users, and the free servers are concentrated in US and UK, so slight speed dips are to be expected.
 CyberGhost VPN torrenting is not allowed on the free version.

 This CyberGhost review concludes that it is an excellent service for casual internet users looking to bypass geo-restrictions to access moderately heavy web content – quite frankly, for a free VPN, this is as good as it gets.

 Why is a paid VPN better?

-It goes without saying that a paid VPN will always surpass the quality of service offered by a VPN Australia free.
+A paid VPN will always surpass the quality of service offered by a VPN Australia free.
 Stronger encryption, extensive server lists, unrestricted bandwidth, the ability to download torrents, the ability to log in from multiple devices – the advantage of a paid software are numerous.

-A decently paid service is Express VPN: it uses a 256-bit strong OpenVPN encryption protocol to anonymize your activities online, has a rock-solid collection of 137 servers spread over 89 countries, and yields speedy internet speeds or a super private VPN like NordVPN could be the go
+A decently paid service is Express VPN: it uses a 256-bit strong OpenVPN encryption protocol to anonymise your activities online, has a rock-solid collection of 137 servers spread over 89 countries, and yields speedy internet speeds or a super private VPN like NordVPN could be the go